petterfreak/yeapp_documentation/examples.md

 - __dummy/__
 This folder contains dummy json files for the demo pages

+- __fonts/__
+This folder contains fonts and their files

 - __icons/__
-This folder contains icons and icon files
+This folder contains icons and their files

 - __img/__
-Contains the theme images (dummy)
+This folder the theme images (dummy)

 - __js/__
-Here you will find JS files which does not have bower packages
+Here you will find JS files that do not have bower package wrapper

 - __lang/__
 This folder contains the json files use for translation.